reworkly/.github/profile/README.md

 ## 👋 Hey!

-Reworkly is a cloud-based HR platform that helps to manage your employees lifecycle (hiring 🚀 to firing 🔥).
+Reworkly is a cloud-based HR platform that helps to manage your employees lifecycle.

 Our products:
 - 💼 Reworkly HR